top of page

 It was with sadness that we left that first bijou landscaping adventure.
 However, we were moving on to renovate a 1930s semi-detached house and garden in Cambridge, thrilled to be upscaling our garden plot and brimming with new ideas.
 Feeling ready for the challenge, we tackled the overgrown plot, stripping endless brambles, ivy, and nettles repeatedly -- we all know that one weeding session would be laughable for eliminating such bold and brash perennial weeds as these -- and eventually created a sting-free haven for our son, complete with a treehouse in the old Prunus, a willow den filled with ferns and Hosta plants, and our very first frog pond.
 If we thought that leaving our first little plot was hard, it was even more challenging to say goodbye to this creation, but (once again) we were moving on to new, exciting adventures; this time, we were finally moving back into the countryside.
 Village life again, at last.

 These days, we are living in a lovely rural village in Cambridgeshire, surrounded by friendly neighbours, beautiful countryside, and incredible wildlife.
 It is a joy to watch the birds of prey circling over the adjacent fields, and to greet our equine neighbour in the meadow next door when he is grazing in the afternoons.
 We have three beautiful Ash trees at the bottom of our garden, where we can shade ourselves on a lazy, sunny Sunday afternoon, and a garden that wraps around our house, providing us with plenty of space to get creative.
-Here, I hope to document the design and development of this garden (currently all grass at the time of writing, courtesy of the previous owners) and track our latest horticultural adventure.
-It is certainly true that no two gardens are the same; each is as individual as the people, plot and plants at its core.
 Let's see what this new garden blossoms into...